The asymptotic expansion of the spacetime metric at the event horizon: Existence of the expansion

+The goal of this section is to prove Theorem \ref{thm: main existence formal}.
+The proof will be a combination of Theorem \ref{thm: main uniqueness formal} and an existence theorem by Moncrief in \cite{M1982}, which we recall here in the form we need it.
 We use a slightly different notation than in \cite{M1982} to better match the notation of the present paper: \begin{thm}[A version of Moncrief's existence theorem] Let $\V \subset \R^2$ be an open region with coordinates $x_2, x_3$.
-Given a real analytic function $\mathring \phi$, a real analytic one-form $\mathring \b$ and a real analytic Riemannian metric $\mathring h$ on $\V$, there is a unique real analytic vacuum metric of the form
+Given a smooth function $\mathring \phi$, a smooth one-form $\mathring \b$ and a smooth Riemannian metric $\mathring h$ on $\V$, there is a smooth spacetime metric of the form

 on